datascimanufacturing/datascimanufacturing.github.io/course_content-23241/final_project_report.md

 * __In writing your report, reflect on:__

     * the process you followed
+        * how data science has impacted your approach on solving data related problems
-        * how a focus on visualisation as a tool for thinking, exploration and presentation impacted your workflow and outcomes
+        * how visualisation as a tool for thinking, exploration and presentation impacted your workflow and outcomes
     * how you chose to communicate your ideas through the design process
-    * the insights you discovered through EDA, any challenges you encountered and steps you took to resolve those
+    * the insights you discovered through EDA, data analysis and visualisation, any challenges you encountered and steps you took to resolve those
     * what you will take away from this course and what you would do differently if you repeated it or took a similar course